zhufamily/ODataApp1/README.md

 <h1>A detailed tutorial for SQL Server and OData endpoint with Entity Framework Core</h1>
 <h2>SQL Serve</h2>
 The first step is to set up a SQL Server database.
 I know, I know lots of you might scream for a code first approach.
 However, in a real enterprise or big development environment, database is usually controlled by DB administrators rather than developers, and further more, outside development environment, frontend application codes might have limited or no access to DDL but only fully access to DML.
 So, I try to simulate the real world senario rather then some conceptional design approach.
+Please refer to https://github.com/zhufamily/ODataApp1/blob/main/demoTables.sql for more details.
 <h3>Tables</h3>
 <ol>
 <li>Country table parent table for Aiport table (one-to-many).</li>